VR Troopers: Pre-production

 In pre-production, the series was known as Psycon and Cybertron, focusing on a single hero with a technological theme instead of a team of heroes with a virtual reality theme.

-In the Psycon pilot script, the main character was Adam Steele who merged with the cyborg Psycon instead of transforming into it.
+In the Psycon pilot script, the main character was Adam Steele, who merged with the cyborg Psycon rather than transforming into it.
 The enemy was Grimlord, whose alter ego was Cyrus Ritker, who led a robot army known as Cyberdrones.
 Cyrus had a son called Percy who was Adam's martial arts rival.
 Adam's mentor and caretaker was a martial arts sensei called Tao.
-Adam was friends with Tao's daughter Mia, and a young kid called Mouse MacKenzie.
+Adam was friends with Tao's daughter Mia, and a younger person called Mouse MacKenzie.

 The Cybertron pilot starred Jason David Frank as Adam Steele and drew its source footage from Metalder.
 Frank's character was depicted as a solo hero going up against an army of robots known as Wardrones who were led by Grimlord.
 Grimlord's alter ego in the pilot was Cyrus Rikter (Gardner Baldwin), who had a son named Percy, who was Adam's martial arts rival.
 Tao Chong (Richard Rabago) served as Adam's caretaker and mentor.
 Tao also had a daughter named Mia and Doug Sloan played the part of Tyler Steele in flashbacks.
 The pilot included a pair of bumbling news reporters named Elmo (played by Jamie Kennedy) and Scuzzy, who would've served as the series' comic relief.
 Its theme song was based on Ron Wasserman's "Go Green/White Ranger Go" song in the Power Rangers series.